cockroachdb/docs/v20.1/vectorized-execution.md

 ### Queries with constant `NULL` arguments

-The vectorized execution engine does not support queries that contain a constant `NULL` argument.
-This includes `NOT NULL` permutations in generic [selection query](selection-queries.html) comparisons and [`CASE`](scalar-expressions.html#simple-case-expressions) expressions, in addition to other projection operators on constant `NULL` values.
+The vectorized execution engine does not support queries that contain constant `NULL` arguments.

-For example, the following statements return an `unable to vectorize execution plan` error:
+For example, `SELECT x + NULL FROM t` returns an `unable to vectorize execution plan` error.

-- `SELECT x IS NOT NULL FROM t`
-- `CASE ...
-WHEN x IS NOT NULL ...
-ELSE ...
-END`
-- `SELECT x + NULL FROM t`

 For more information, see the [tracking issue](https://github.com/cockroachdb/cockroach/issues/41001).

+{{site.data.alerts.callout_info}}
+Projection operators like `IS NULL` and `IS NOT NULL` do not use `NULL` as a constant argument and are therefore supported.
+{{site.data.alerts.end}}

 ### Disk-spilling operations